Travel guide

 eSIM for Estonia: Coverage, GB, and How Much You Need for Your Trip

-Estonia is one of the most digital countries on the planet —you sign contracts, vote, and pay for parking with your mobile— so arriving in Tallinn without data is almost a contradiction.
-With an eSIM for Estonia activated before leaving home, you have internet as soon as you land at Lennart Meri Airport, without looking for Wi-Fi or struggling with roaming.
-In this guide, you’ll see the actual coverage, how many GB you really need, and when it's more cost-effective than your operator's plan.
+Estonia is one of the most digital countries on the planet — you sign contracts, vote, and pay for parking with your phone — so arriving in Tallinn without data is almost a contradiction.
+With an eSIM for Estonia activated before you leave home, you have internet as soon as you step into Lennart Meri Airport, without looking for Wi-Fi or struggling with roaming.
+In this guide, you'll see the real coverage, how many GB you truly need, and when it's better than your carrier's plan.

 Do you need an eSIM in Estonia?

 Yes, if you want data from minute one without relying on Wi-Fi.
-An eSIM for Estonia gives you internet as soon as you land in Tallinn, with maps, a translator, and digital payments working instantly.
-If you are coming from outside the EU or your plan charges extra for roaming, it's the most practical and cheapest option.
+An eSIM for Estonia gives you internet as soon as you land in Tallinn, with maps, translator, and digital payments working instantly.
+If you're coming from outside the EU or your plan charges extra for roaming, it's the most practical and cheapest option.

-Estonia prides itself on being a model digital society: cafes, buses, and even small towns have decent connectivity, but that doesn't mean you'll find open and secure Wi-Fi on every corner.
-For a tourist, what matters is having their own data in their pocket: to open Google Maps when leaving the airport, book a tour of the medieval old town, or make WhatsApp calls without worrying about the bill.
-The eSIM covers precisely that gap.
-And since it's 100% digital, you don't have to find a physical store or change your phone's card: it coexists with your local line so you can continue receiving your usual SMS.
-If you still have doubts about the technology, we explain what an eSIM is before you buy.
+Estonia prides itself on being a model digital society: cafes, buses, and even small towns have decent connections, but that doesn't mean you'll find open and secure Wi-Fi on every corner.
+For a tourist, what matters is having your own data in your pocket: to open Google Maps when leaving the airport, book a tour of the medieval Old Town, or make WhatsApp calls without worrying about the bill.
+The eSIM fills exactly that gap.
+And since it's 100% digital, you don't have to look for a physical store or change your phone's SIM card: it coexists with your local line so you can still receive your usual SMS.
+If you still have doubts about the technology, we explain what a virtual eSIM is before you buy.

 eSIM for Estonia: coverage, GB, and how much you need for your trip